Advanced Modeling Path

 Step 5: Export for Your Team ⏱️ 10–15 min

-What you'll do: Share architecture with stakeholders
+What you'll do: Share reviewed intent with stakeholders when needed

 Instructions: